COVID-19 SAFETY REQUIREMENTS FOR VOLUNTEERS & COMMUNITY PARTNERS

 - Establish clear PPE requirements for volunteers.

-- Provide PPE to all volunteers (gloves, masks, and when necessary, eye protection).
+- Provide PPE to all volunteers if possible (gloves, masks, and when necessary, eye protection).
 If you are unable to provide PPE to volunteers, be clear in pre-project messaging about what they are expected to provide for themselves.

 - Instruct volunteers to wash their hands upon entering your building.